kortemik/OpenTechBFG/README.txt

     Already written OpenAL implementation
     POSIX Sys_ListFiles
-    Proof that extern inline works in C++, which otherwise was "not really supported" (so the internet says)
+    Proof that extern inline works in C++, which otherwise was "not really supported" (so the internet says) A working project to use as a reference if a portion of Doom 3 BFG for BlackBerry fails to work/compile

 LICENSE